Mac user reports on 802.11n Cards, Bases/Routers

 "

-however.
+I suspected performance would be well below what even a single drive was capable of (on a faster interface).
+Good to know it worked however.
 (For someone that wanted to run mirroring for instance.)
-The Feb 21st news has several Airport Extreme 802.11n use w/Western Digital MyBook Drives (RAID and non-RAID), with one reader having problems and 2 others not.
+The Feb 21st, 2007 news had several Airport Extreme 802.11n use with Western Digital MyBook Drives (RAID and non-RAID), with one reader having problems and 2 others not.

 Airport Extreme connected USB Hard Drive Benchmarks: